kaidez/kaidez.com/_drafts/2013-10-24-wordpress-require.md

 permalink: /requirejs-wordpress/
 category: coding-best-practices
 cat-name: "Code Tips"
-has-home-img: HP-media-queries.jpg
+has-home-img: require-wordpress.jpg
 tags: [RequireJS, Wordpress, jQuery]
 ---
+As mentioned in [my 2013 site redesign post](/site-redesign-2013/ "A walk-through of how kaidez.com was redesigned"), I started off redesigning things on top of [WordPress](http://wordpress.org/ "Go to WordPress.org") but eventually switched over to [Jekyll](http://jekyllrb.com/ "Go to the Jekyll blog engine site").
+This was because I wanted to control all the JavaScript in a specific way with [RequireJS](http://requirejs.org/ "Go to requirejs.org") and WordPress prevented this.

+The issue: my RequireJS setup needed to treat [jQuery](http://jquery.com/ "Check out the jQuery library") as a dependency for certain modules.
+But WordPress must regulate jQuery and many other JS libraries in a manner that

 As I would want to safely customize my WordPress blog's look and feel, these tests were run against a [child theme](http://codex.wordpress.org/Child_Themes "Learn how to create a WordPress child theme") a globally agreed-upon WP best practice.
-This is done TwentyThirteen child was the parent of this child theme.
+This is done with TwentyThirteen child was the parent of this child theme.